mousomray/Hotel-Booking-Cancelation-using-Python/README.md

 After collecting csv files and loading it into Python performed various activities like removing missing values, remove unimportant rows and columns and fixing type errors that can be easily analyzed.

 # Data Analysis and Visualization
-* Created count plot between hotel reservation Canceled and Not Canceled.
+* Created count plot between hotel reservation canceled and not canceled.
-* Created vertical Bar chart between Reservation status in Resort Hotel and City Hotel.
+* Created vertical Bar chart with Reservation status in Resort Hotel and City Hotel.
-* Created Line chart between average daily rate in City and Resort hotel.
+* Created Line chart with average daily rate in City and Resort hotel.
-* Created Vertical Bar chart between reservation status per month Canceled and Not Canceled.
+* Created Vertical Bar chart with reservation status per month Canceled and Not Canceled.
 * Created vertical Bar chart for to see ADR per month.
 * Created pie chart to analysis Top 10 countries with reservation canceled.
 * Created Line chart with Average daily rate between Hotel canceled and not canceled.